 Head down to the lake and take a stroll along the Ouchy Promenade that runs alongside Lake Geneva.
 Admire the vistas across the lake, especially when the mountains come into view.

-Visit the excellent Olympic Museum and the various parks along the lakefront.
+Visit the excellent Olympic Museum (grab your ticket online here) and the various parks along the lakefront.

 Don’t miss the nearby beautiful UNESCO Lavaux vineyards, just a short train ride away.
 Be sure to try the local wine; it’s excellent.

 Lausanne is also an excellent base from which to visit nearby Vevey, where Charlie Chaplin lived, and Montreux, famous for its jazz festival.